EPCCed/eidf-docs/docs/services/s3/getting-started.md

 `scotland/lothian/edinburgh.csv` will be downloaded and saved as `edinburgh.csv`.

-### Read from public project buckets via the AWS CLI
+### Read from a public project bucket via the AWS CLI

 To read data from the public project bucket requires the use of a bucket name of `<project-name>:mybucket`.
-However, as described in [Public project buckets or buckets of other projects](#public-project-buckets-or-buckets-of-other-projects) such bucket names are strictly invalid and some S3 tools do not allow such bucket names to be used.
+However, as described in [Public project buckets or buckets within other projects](#public-project-buckets-or-buckets-within-other-projects) such bucket names are strictly invalid and some S3 tools do not allow such bucket names to be used.
 The AWS CLI is one such tool.

-You can see what the AWS CLI does when given such a S3 URI, by running the following, replacing `<project-name>` with your EIDF project name 'eidfNNN' (`--no-sign-request` tells the AWS CLI to not use any configured credentials):
+You can see what the AWS CLI does when given such a S3 URI, by running the following, replacing `<project-name>` with your EIDF project name 'eidfNNN' (`--no-sign-request` tells the AWS CLI to not use any credentials):

 ```bash
 aws s3 cp s3://<project-name>:mybucket/scotland/lothian/edinburgh.csv downloads --no-sign-request